pebbie/triplify/README.md

 triplify
 ========

-Continuing the triplify.org project by AKSW
+Continuing the triplify.org PHP project by AKSW, and merging with triplify-python by rgeorgy